Memory Management: Best Practices in C Programming! 🧠📊🧹

 3. Avoid Dangling Pointers

 Dangling pointers occur when you access memory that has already been deallocated.
-To prevent this, set pointers to NULL
+To prevent this, set pointers to NULL after freeing the memory.

 Example: